olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 # Parking System
-A command line app for managing the parking system.
+A command line application for managing the parking system.
-This app uses Java to run and stores the data in Mysql DB.
+This application uses Java to run and stores the data in MySQL DB.

 ## Getting Started